butla/bultrowicz.com/workstation_setup_with_ansible.rst

     - sprawdź ``man gthumb``, może tam jest o pliku konfiguracyjnym
   - use gwenview but fix video playback to start immediately.
 How to skip to next if there's a video?
 - przejrzyj log i zobacz co ijak było instalowane
+- remove https://github.com/butla/utils.
+Move stuff from it around
+- spellcheck this post